Aiken Planning Commission recommends brewing company, townhomes near Citizens Park

 There were a few possible conditions that the plan's approval could be conditioned upon, including that the townhomes be no closer than 20 feet to any other building, there will be a 10-foot buffer between the townhomes and existing residential properties and that the developer is granted a waiver from the requirement that no more than 30% of the units may have a garage facing the primary street.

-The commission agreed to recommend the revised plan to Aiken City Council with a unanimous 7-0 vote.
+The commission agreed to recommend the revised plan to Aiken City Council with a 5-2 vote.
+Members Bob Brookshire and Jason Rabun dissented.

-Note: Editor's note: This article has been updated to correctly reflect how the members of the Aiken Planning Commission voted.